ajain17/ajain.github.io/destructuring.md

-# ES6 Basic Concepts

-Simple ES6 concepts that you may (or may not) already know.

 ## Destructuring

 Destructuring allows you to extract values from an array or object by specifying the elements to be extracted on LHS.
 Example: